saisiddu/saisiddu.github.io/_pages/about.md

 I am studying how climate influences vegetation dynamics in semi-arid landscapes of southwest United States.
-I use numerical modeling to understand and hypothesize the influence of terrain characteristics, climate, and disturbance (like wildfires and grazing) variability on competition between various plant species, and the resulting vegetation organization.
+I use numerical modeling to investigate the influence of terrain characteristics, climate, and disturbance (like wildfires and grazing) variability on competition between various plant species, and the resulting vegetation organization.

 I am a developer of ***[Landlab]( http://landlab.github.io/#/)***, an **open-source Python toolkit** used to create land surface models.
 *Landlab* is a collaborative effort, geared towards engaging the community to maintain a repository of tools that help building, coupling, and exploring 2D numerical models.
-Checkout the following pages;
+I have contributed well-documented, unit-tested, and doc-tested code for components Checkout the following pages;

 [papers](https://github.com/landlab/landlab/wiki/Landlab-Papers-and-Presentations),
 [workshops](https://github.com/landlab/landlab/wiki/Landlab-Clinics-and-Workshops),
 and [tutorials](https://github.com/landlab/landlab/wiki/Tutorials)